 A power surge, which occurs when there is a spike in voltage, is a common electrical problem that can cause damage to appliances inside your home.
 During a power surge voltage typically exceeds 169 volts and usually lasts for only a few milliseconds.
 Although brief, the effects of a power surge over time can harm the electrical appliances in your home.
 For this reason, it is important to protect your home from a power surge with the help of home surge protectors.

 Common Causes of Power Surges

-Power surges occur because of various reasons, including lightening.
+Power surges occur because of various reasons, including lightning.
 Lightning is actually one of the most common sources of a power surge, however other causes exist as well.
 For example, the likelihood of a power surge occurring increases when appliances that consume too much power are turned on or off, such as refrigerators, motors, or air conditioners.

 Tips to Avoid Power Surge Problems